LuciformResearch/LR_Lucid3D/REGENERATE_CONTEXT.md

 - Forward stabilized (buffer size alignment, VBO resize safety); overlay parity with deferred.
 - Observed: Sponza deferred can be 1–2 FPS (likely fill‑rate/bandwidth bound).
 Use `gbufTargets=2&oct=1` to reduce G‑Buffer cost for profiling.

+## Abstractions Mode (Experimental)
+- Toggle: `absDemo=1` runs a forward PBR demo built from new abstractions (shader chunks/defines/material factory).
+- GLTF: Uses the existing loader; builds per‑primitive VBO (pos3+norm3+uv2) and a forward PBR material from textures (albedo/MR/normal/AO/emissive when present).
+- Flags: `albedo=1` now also forces albedo‑only in abstractions (helps debug very dark scenes / texture correctness).
+- Known: Fox (skinned) currently black in abstractions (skinning not yet implemented in the abstraction shaders).
+Dragon renders but can be dark — use `albedo=1` to verify data flow.
+Skinning support planned next.

+## Known Issues (Oct 2025)
+- Deferred + Multi‑Lights: when `?lights > 0`, model can appear inverted and grey on black.
+Root cause under investigation (depth/normal reconstruction or coordinate mismatch in the multi‑light path).
+Workaround: disable lights or use standard deferred without `lights` until fixed.
+- Abstractions Fox: black screen (skinned mesh not handled yet).
+Abstractions Dragon: renders but dark; use `albedo=1` to validate albedo flow.

 ## Next Steps (Showcase Many Point Lights)
 1) Multi‑light support in deferred
    - Add `?lights=N` and allocate a storage buffer of N point lights.